EXPRESSCLUSTER/Cluster-Set/doc/ECX_2_cluster_one_shared_disk.md

 ### Create ECX Server & AD server
 - Open network adapter settings and set an IP address.
 - Join servers to a domain and configure the firewall of the domain.
-- Login to Worker Cluster by using domain account.
+- Login to Worker Cluster using the domain account.

-### Installing Hyper-V
+### Install Hyper-V

 Open **Server Manager** and click **Add roles and features** from the dashboard in Worker Cluster.
 1. Check **Hyper-V** under **Server Roles**.